brokentriangle/brokentriangle.github.io/README.md

 # brokentriangle.github.io
 Developed by: Allen Smith & Manish Seebun

-This website is under development, and a preview is available here:
+This website is under development, and the latest working preview is available here:

 http://ec2-52-2-65-183.compute-1.amazonaws.com/